Click2Cloud/Azure-Migrate/assessment/tailwind-traders.md

   <img src="https://github.com/Click2Cloud/Azure-Migrate/blob/master/images/tailwind-traders/server-assessment6-windows.PNG?raw=true">
 </kbd></p>

-## Steps for Database Assessment using Data Migration Assisstant
+## Steps for Database Assessment using Data Migration Assistant

 The Data Migration Assistant (DMA) helps you upgrade to a modern data platform by detecting compatibility issues that can impact database functionality in your new version of SQL Server or Azure SQL Database.
 DMA recommends performance and reliability improvements for your target environment and allows you to move your schema, data, and uncontained objects from your source server to your target server.

-1. Create an assesment project.
+1. Create an assessment project.
    1. On the left, select the + icon, and then select the assessment **Project type**.
    2. Specify the project name, and then select the source server and target server types.
    3. Click on **Create**.